buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.7.91 =
+* Bug: Translations - Fixed an error caused by the latest French translations

 = 2.7.90 =
 * Bug: Courses - Fixed an issue where the member directory page displayed incorrect users when filtering by the Course option
 * Bug: Forums - Fixed a pagination issue for forum discussions